Network Analytics for Anti-Money Laundering -- A Systematic Literature Review and Experimental Evaluation: Discussion on the Literature

 For the post-processing step, most research covers statistical evaluation, implementation and interpretation.
-The statistical evaluation is used to have a quantitative evaluation of the performance of the method.
-All research on the implementation looks at the efficiency of the methods.
+Statistical evaluation is used to obtain a quantitative evaluation of the performance.
+Implementation consists of analysing the efficiency of the methods.
 It deals solely with computation time and scalability.
-To have interpretations in the post-processing step, all papers mentioned use specific interpretable features.
+For interpretation, researchers use specific interpretable features.

-Table~\ref{tab:challenges} summarises the papers according to the challenges identified in~\cite{bockel2023fraud}.
-It only contains those challenges that were mentioned in the literature.
-The main challenge is data availability, followed by unlabeled data.
-Due to privacy issues, only a limited number of anonymised data is available.
-Additionally, since transaction data sets are often huge and resources are limited, it is hard to provide all instances with a label.
-This is the main obstacle for the construction of a real general benchmark.
-On the other hand, few papers mention feature construction, real-time execution, or verification latency as a challenge.
-The latter two are important when detecting transaction fraud, where decisions need to be made within seconds~\cite{van2023catchm, van2020representation}.
-For anti-money laundering, however, the investigation is always done after the fact, based on a longer history of transactions~\cite{levi2006money}.
-Hence, it is less reliant on execution time.